Table of Contents

 The prophet Isaiah wrote, “And in that day seven women shall take hold of one man, saying, “We will eat our own food and wear our own apparel; only let us be called by your name, to take away our reproach” (Isaiah 4:1).
 Although the message of Isaiah 3:16 to 4:1 was originally given to the people of Jerusalem living in the prophet’s own time, it has a message of truth to our modern times.

 Noticeably, the seven women are fascinated by the gospel, but selfishness keeps the truth from changing their lives.
 And they fail to show the fruit of a Christlike character (Ezekiel 33:32; Matthew 7:21–27).
-Eventually, they will be among those who respond to the “peace and safety” cry (1 Thessalonians 5:3; Jeremiah 6:14; 8:11; 28:9; Ezekiel 13:10, 16).
+Eventually, they will be among those who respond to the “peace and safety” cry and reject the truth (1 Thessalonians 5:3; Jeremiah 6:14; 8:11; 28:9; Ezekiel 13:10, 16).

 In His service,